Dinosaur Jr.: 2005–2011: Reunion, Beyond and Farm

 Following the reissues in 2005, Mascis, Barlow, and Murph finally reunited to play on The Late Late Show with Craig Ferguson on April 15, 2005.
 In June that year, they kicked off a tour of Europe.
 While performing in New York City in 2006, much of the band's equipment was stolen while stored outside their hotel.
 The band members were later among the curators of 2006's All Tomorrow's Parties festival.

 In 2007, the original members of Dinosaur Jr. released Beyond on Fat Possum Records, their first album of new material as a trio since Bug in 1988.
 It was met with critical acclaim, receiving an 8.4 rating from Pitchfork Media and garnering positive reviews from the music press as a whole.
 It was considered somewhat of a sonic paradox in that even though it featured the original members who produced "two records so drenched in noise they still sound like aural assaults decades after their original release," sonically it resembled the major label releases of the 1990s in both production values and stylistic range.
 On the other hand, while the sound was not as extreme as the original lineup's 1980s albums, it did feature a bigger, more unrestrained, and more live-sounding feel than their 1990s albums, though Barlow's bass was noticeably quieter.
 Barlow made his mark on the music in other ways; for the first time since You're Living All Over Me, he contributed to the songwriting.
 The album went on to have good commercial success, debuting on the Billboard 200 at number 69 its opening week.

 In February 2009, the band signed with indie label Jagjaguwar.
 The band's first release on the new label was an album titled Farm which was released on June 23, 2009.
-Murph said the album was recorded at Mascis's home and marks return to the heavier, Where You Been LP era.
+Murph said the album was recorded at Mascis's home and marked a return to the heavier, Where You Been LP era.
 The album reached number 29 on the Billboard 200, making it the band's highest-charting album in the US.
 To promote the album, the band played Farm's lead-off track, "Pieces", on Late Night with Jimmy Fallon on June 25, 2009.